 Light bleeding or spotting during the second trimester may be caused by irritation to the cervix, usually after sex or a cervical exam.
 This is common and not usually cause for concern.

 A cervical polyp is another possible cause for bleeding in the second trimester.
 This is a harmless growth on the cervix.
 You may have spotting from the area around the cervix due to an increased number of blood vessels in the tissue there.

 If you experience any vaginal bleeding that’s heavy like a menstrual period, let your doctor know right away.
 Heavy bleeding in the second trimester may be a sign of a medical emergency, such as:

 Light bleeding or spotting during late pregnancy may occur after sex or a cervical exam.
 This is common and not usually cause for concern.
 It can also be due to a “bloody show,” or a sign that labor is starting.

 If you experience heavy vaginal bleeding during late pregnancy, seek emergency medical care.
 It could be caused by a:

-Timely emergency care is necessary for the safety of you and your baby.
+Timely emergency care is necessary for your safety and that of your baby.